Skip to main content

 Formula details

-You also need set the Format and the Comparison Rule for the formula to tell the system how to display the KPI.
+You also need to set the Format and the Comparison Rule for the formula to tell the system how to display the KPI.

 Format options: